 Most trips to Vancouver Island start in Victoria, the capital city of British Columbia.
 It’s also the reason that many get confused about the island’s name, calling it Victoria Island instead.

 The city of Victoria still retains the British charm that was bestowed upon it by early settlers.
 It is a perfect place for travellers who like to wander the streets soaking up the atmosphere.
-Families will also want to visit the bug zoo, picnic in Beacon Hill Park, or hop on the water taxi for some of the best views of the city.
+Families will also want to visit the bug zoo, picnic in Beacon Hill Park, go swimming at the beach, or hop on the water taxi for some of the best views of the city.